-The value of the real estate assets owned by the State is approximately EUR 4.6 billion, and these assets comprise more than 10,000 buildings.
-About 470 of these are significant buildings with protected status.
-In 2015, approximately 6.5 million m2 of premises of various kinds were in State use.
-About one third of this floor area was offices, and the remainder consisted of other premises such as courtrooms, museums, police departments, laboratories and storage facilities.
+The value of the real estate assets owned by the State is approximately EUR 4.5 billion, and these assets comprise more than 10,000 buildings.
+About 500 of these are significant buildings with protected status.
+In 2017, approximately 6 million m2 of premises of various kinds were in State use.
+About one fifth of this floor area was offices, and the remainder consisted of other premises such as courtrooms, museums, police departments, laboratories and storage facilities.
 Among the different branches of government, the organisation occupying the largest proportion of government premises was the Finnish Defence Forces, with almost half the total floor area.
 Information about the State's use of premises and the costs of this is published twice a year in the HTH premises management system.

 Under the Government Premises Strategy (2014), government workplace environments are to be improved so that they cost-effectively support productive activity.
 Premises design is also geared towards safeguarding the overall interests of central government and ensuring that social responsibility considerations are taken into account.
 The acquisition of premises is guided not only by the Government Premises Strategy but by the Government Decree on the Acquisition, Leasing, Possession and Management of State Real Estate Assets.

 The new central government leasing system came into effect at the beginning of 2016.
 The rents applying to government agencies and public bodies that are tenants of Senate Properties are determined on a cost price basis.
 The flexibility of lease agreements has been improved by making it easier for government agencies and public bodies to withdraw from State-owned premises that are not needed.
 Senate Properties functions as the only premises procurement unit within central government through which facilities are leased within State-owned premises or premises of an external lessor.
 Senate Properties may therefore more effectively offer solutions for the premises needs of different agencies and sell space not needed by the State.